 Sometimes a book arrives on the scene and it seems that everyone is talking about it.
-That is precisely what happened with Saving Lucia by Anna Vaught, Published on 30th April by Bluemoose Books, this book has been all over my Twitter feed for weeks.
+That is precisely what happened with Saving Lucia by Anna Vaught, Published by Bluemoose Books, this book was all over my Twitter feed for weeks.
 And as I have never coped well with feeling like I am missing out on something it was inevitable that a preorder was going in!

 Saving Lucia begins with the narrative of two women, both incarcerated at St Andrew’s Hospital in Northampton.
 Both women are public figures; Lady Violet Gibson was sectioned after attempting to assassinate Mussolini, Lucia Joyce is the daughter of poet James Joyce, a talented dancer and artist in her own right.